planetis-m/eminim/README.md

 - Distinct types are supposed to work by overloading (or borrowing) proc `initFromJson[T](dst: var T; p: var JsonParser)`.
   Not currently working.
 Blocked by a Nim bug.
 - Custom pragmas are not supported.
 Unless `hasCustomPragma` improves, this feature won't be added.

+## Features
+- Serializing and deserializing directly into `Streams`.
+- Overloading for (de)serializing a custom object.
+See `examples/jsonprocs.nim`

 ## Acknowledgements
 - Thanks to @krux02 for his review and valuable feedback.
 This rewrite wouldn't be possible without his work on `json.to`.